jaredbrandjes/Light-Reflective-Mirror/README.md

 To request the server list you need a reference to the LightReflectiveMirrorTransport from your script and call 'RequestServerList()'.
 This will invoke a request to the server to update our server list.
 Once the response is recieved the field 'relayServerList' will be populated and you can get all the servers from there.

 #### Server Setup
-Download the latest Server release from: [Releases]([https://github.com/Derek-R-S/Light-Reflective-Mirror/releases](https://github.com/Speidy674/Light-Reflective-Mirror/releases))
-Make sure you have .NET Core 5.0
+Download the latest Server release from: [Releases](https://github.com/4t0m1c/Light-Reflective-Mirror/releases) Make sure you have .NET 8.0 Runtime
 And all you need to do is run LRM.exe on windows, or "dotnet LRM.dll" on linux!

 #### Server Config